Farmers’ loyalty to Trump tested over new corn-ethanol rules

 The administration knows it has a problem.
 U.S. Agriculture Secretary Sonny Perdue said at a farm policy summit in Decatur, Illinois, on Wednesday that Trump will take action to soften the effects.
 He would not say what the president might do or when, but said Trump believes the waivers by his EPA were “way overdone.”

+“The Farmers are going to be so happy when they see what we are doing for Ethanol,” Trump wrote, but gave no details.
+“It will be a giant package, get ready!
+At the same time I was able to save the small refineries from certain closing.
+Great for all!”

+In an interview later with Fox News Radio, Trump acknowledged that the “The farmers have been targeted” by China, both because of their support for his administration and his commitment to them, but maintained that his administration’s farm subsidies have negated the effect of the trade war.

-Geoff Cooper, head of the Renewable Fuels Association, said the heads of the EPA and Agriculture Department and key White House officials have been discussing relief, and said his group has been talking with officials involved in those conversations.
-He said they’ve heard the plan may include reallocating the ethanol demand lost from the exempted smaller refiners to larger refiners that would pick up the slack, but many key details remain unclear, including whether the reallocation would apply in 2020 or be delayed until 2021.
+Geoff Cooper, head of the renewable fuels group, said Perdue, EPA chief Andrew Wheeler and key White House officials have been discussing relief measures that could include reallocating the ethanol demand lost from the exempted smaller refiners to larger refiners that would pick up the slack.
+But many key details remain unclear, including whether the reallocation would apply in 2020 or be delayed until 2021.

 “Anything short of that redistribution or reallocation is not going to be well received by farmers, I’ll tell you that,” Cooper said.

-The White House referred questions to the EPA, where spokesman Michael Abboud said only that the agency would “continue to consult” on the best path forward.
+The White House referred questions to the EPA, where spokesman Michael Abboud said the agency would “continue to consult” on the best path forward.

 Meanwhile, the oil industry has spoken out against some of the steps Trump has taken to try to appease the farmers, including allowing year-round sales of gasoline with more ethanol mixed in.

 “We hope the administration walks back from the brink of a disastrous political decision that punishes American drivers.
-Bad policy is bad politics,” Frank Macchiarola, a vice president for the American Petroleum Institute trade group, said in a statement.
+Bad policy is bad politics,” Frank Macchiarola, a vice president of the American Petroleum Institute, an oil industry lobbying group, said in a statement.

 Another example of the tensions came last week when the Agriculture Department pulled its staffers out of the ProFarmer Crop Tour, an annual assessment of Midwest crop yields, in response to an unspecified threat.
 The agency said it came from “someone not involved with the tour” and Federal Protective Services was investigating.